Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Working_toolchain_NGCD/tileset_out/Readme.txt

-The NGCD tileset will be genrated here
+The NGCD tileset will be generated here